Lebanon Army Chief Aoun Becomes President After Two-year Void - UrduPoint

 He said he would call for parliamentary consultations as soon as possible on naming a new prime minister.

-He vowed that the state would have "a monopoly" on arms after a devastating war this autumn between Israel and Hezbollah.
+He vowed that the state would have "a monopoly" on arms after a devastating war this autumn between Israel and Shiite militant group Hezbollah.

 "I pledge to call for discussing a comprehensive defence strategy... on the diplomatic, economic and military levels that will enable the Lebanese state -- I repeat, the Lebanese state -- to remove the Israeli occupation and deter its aggression," he added.